Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Two people enjoy the scenic view while horseback riding in the high sierras.

-For a unique way to explore the Mammoth lakes and the surrounding Eastern Sierras, consider taking a guided horseback riding tour.
-The Mammoth Lakes Pak Outfit offers tours to people of all skill levels, with tours that last from an hour to overnight pack riding through the backcountry.
+Consider taking a guided horseback riding tour for a unique way to explore Mammoth Lakes and the surrounding Eastern Sierras.
+The Mammoth Lakes Pack Outfit offers tours to people of all skill levels.
+It has tours ranging from short hourly trail rides to overnight pack riding through the backcountry.

 Usually, horseback riding is only offered during the summer months from June to September.